pjtunstall/0-shell/README.md

 - mv
 - mkdir

-Also, `Ctrl + D` to exit the shell.
-We're told that these commands "need to be implemented from scratch, without calling any external binaries."
+Also, `Ctrl + D` to exit the shell.[^1] We're told that these commands "need to be implemented from scratch, without calling any external binaries."

 Related to the last point, but somewhat unclear to me is the following paragraph: